maryschmidt/super-special-layout-generator/README.md

 ## Notes
 - Runs on port `8000` locally.
-- Authentication and persistence are handled through Firebase
+- Authentication and persistence are handled through Firebase Realtime Database
+- MUI `Box` component is not performant but it sure is quick to prototype with

-## TODO
+## Future Work
-- Security for the data -- this should be defined in `database.rules.json`.
+- Refactor code (seriously...)
 - Take control of auth UX
 - Analytics and telemetry
 - A/B testing
 - Ability to manage multiple builds at once (support users having multiple open build sessions at once)
 - Enable more authentication providers (built in to Firebase, easy to add.
 Docs available [here](https://firebase.google.com/docs/auth/web/firebaseui))
 - Create an error page for routes not found (`errorElement: <ErrorPage />,`)
+- fix: When the height of the viz is greater than the visible container height, the scrollbar position affects the calculated footprint width